Yetzyow/Yetzyow-Trademark-Declaration/README.md

 # Trademark Declaration: Yetzyow
-**Jurisdictions:** United States
+**Jurisdictions:** United Kingdom
 **Legal Name:** Yetzirah Mihael Litzow Díaz
 **Brand Identity:** Yetzyow
-**Timestamp (U.S. CST):** 2025-11-19T15:10:00 CST
+**Timestamp (UK GMT):** 2025-11-19T21:10:00 GMT

 ---

 ## Declaration of Lifelong Commitment
 I, **Yetzirah Mihael Litzow Díaz**, hereby declare and timestamp my lifelong dedication to the creative, academic, and professional pursuit of videogames and related creative domains under the trademark identity **Yetzyow**.
-This declaration is made for the purpose of establishing continuity, recognition, and protection of the Yetzyow brand in the **United States**, including the use of U.S. platforms for creative, academic, and entertainment purposes.
+This declaration is made for the purpose of establishing continuity, recognition, and protection of the Yetzyow brand in the United Kingdom, including the use of UK platforms for creative, academic, and entertainment purposes.

 ---